fabferri/about-k8s/aks-hands-on/k8s-vi-yaml/Readme.md

 |`syntax enable`             | turn on color syntax highlighting.       |
 |`filetype plugin indent on` | it is like a combination of these commands: <br> `filetype on` <br> `filetype plugin on` <br> `filetype indent on` |

-In vim to jump to a specific line use: row_number + G

 ### <a name="vim indenting with >"></a>2. vim - Indenting with > and n>
 If you have an AKS cluster, you can create a basic yaml file for an NGINX Pod: